Quantifying the value of transient voltage sources: Composed sources

-We now consider the question of how much unit DC is contained in a single source.
-For example, 2s of 1V at 1$\Omega$ internal resistance should intuitively be equivalent to 2 unit DCs (recall a unit DC source is 1s of 1V with 1$\Omega$ internal resistance at ambient temperature).
-This process is more generally termed {\em distillation} of standard resources (see e.g.~\cite{Horodecki2009}).
+We now consider the question of how many unit dc sources are `contained' in a single source.
+For example, 2s of 1V at 1$\Omega$ internal resistance should intuitively be equivalent to 2 unit dc sources (recall a unit dc source is 1s of 1V with 1$\Omega$ internal resistance at ambient temperature).
+This process is more generally termed {\em distillation} of standard resources (see, e.g.,~Ref. \cite{Horodecki2009}).
 It is an appealing property of a resource monotone if it can be interpreted as the number of distillable standard resources.
-In our case, as discussed above, the natural standard resource is the unit DC source.
-Thus in our distillation protocol, we are interested in adding $n$ noisy voltage sources and hope to obtain $m$ 1V DC sources, where $m$ is as large as possible.
+In our case, as discussed above, the natural standard resource is the unit dc source.
+Thus in our distillation protocol, we are interested in adding $n$ noisy voltage sources and hope to obtain $m$ 1 V dc sources, where $m$ is as large as possible.
 This may be written as

-where $\vec{e}$ is 1V DC voltage source (or voltage time series) with internal resistance $R=1\Omega$ (see Eqs. \eqref{eq:val-one-dc1} and \eqref{eq:val-one-dc}).
+where $\vec{e}$ is 1 V dc voltage source (or voltage time series) with internal resistance $R=1\Omega$ (see Eqs. \eqref{eq:val-one-dc1} and \eqref{eq:val-one-dc}).
 It is commonly the case that such transformations are identified only in the asymptotic limit of $n\rightarrow \infty$.
 The law of large number effects can then be employed to cancel out fluctuations away from the desired state in the asymptotic limit as described above.
 The {\em distillation rate} is thus commonly defined as $\lim_{n\rightarrow\infty} \frac{m}{n}$.

-We now seek the optimal distillation rate: how many unit DC sources can we distill from a given source, per copy, via free operations?
+We now seek the optimal distillation rate: how many unit dc sources can we distill from a given source, per copy, via free operations?